HadaNorm: Diffusion Transformer Quantization through Mean-Centered Transformations: Method

-Some of the most related works use Hadamard transforms to mix channels, thereby spreading outliers over multiple channels.
-This is motivated by the central limit theorem: the Hadamard transform (HT) effectively adds up different channels (with signs flipped at times), which means that the distribution of each channel should become more Gaussian.
+Some of the related works use Hadamard transforms to mix channels, thereby spreading outliers over multiple channels and making each channel distribution approach a Gaussian distribution \citep{Liu2025}.
+This can be intuitively motivated by the central limit theorem: the Hadamard transform (HT) effectively adds up different channels (with signs flipped at times).

-We make the simple observation that the convergence towards a Gaussian distribution is slower when the variables added have significantly different moments.
-This is often the case in transformer models, as outliers are often constraint to a few problematic channels.
-This then implies that the HT is less effective at mixing and whitening different channel distributions, then if these channels would have more similar distributions (e.g. if we would normalize them \emph{before} applying the HT).
+We make the simple observation that, after applying HT, channels may still exhibit substantially different mean.
+This is often the case in vision transformer models, as channels tend to have substantially different moments.
+Since all channels are quantized using the same quantization grid, this results in sub-optimal quantization.

 We illustrate this using a toy example.
 In Figure \ref{fig:main_idea} top-left, we plot the distribution of four channels.
-If we naively choose a quantization grid based on all four channels, we would see that the quantization error would be large, as many channels would collapse to just one or two values.
+If we naively choose a quantization grid based on all four channels, we see that the quantization error is large, as many channels collapse to just one or two values.
 When we apply a HT (top-right), we find that indeed each channel is closer to a normal distribution.
 However, due to non-zero mean of the initial channels, we observe large difference in the means across channels after applying the HT.
 For example, channel 2 corresponds to the row $[+1,-1,+1,-1]$ of the HT, which due to the large positive mean of the initial channel 2, and large negative mean of the initial channel 3, leads to a large negative mean after the HT.

-The solution is to aim and make the distributions more similar before applying the Hadamard transform.
-The simplest approach is normalizing channels.
+The solution is to apply both channel normalization and Hadamard transform.
 In the bottom-left figure, we show the effect of normalizing the channels.
-Although the SQNR is significantly better than before, channels are not mixed---if there would have been a channel with more significant heavy-tails, just normalizing the channel will not be able to reduce the heavy tails.
-We propose HadaNorm, which combines the dynamic normalization with the HT.
-Though simple, we get the best of both worlds: the HT mixes the channel distributions to reduce heavy tails, and because distributions are normalized the convergence is faster.
+Although the SQNR is significantly better than before, channels are not mixed and outliers can heavily affect the scale of the quantization grid.
+Normalization alone does not affect the kurtosis of the channel distributions.
+We propose HadaNorm, which combines the dynamic channel normalization with the HT.
+Though simple, we get the best of both worlds: the HT mixes the channel distributions to reduce heavy tails, and because channel distributions are normalized, per-token quantization is more effective.
 Let us consider how this can be applied to a transformer model.